AndreasHeger/CGATReport/doc/GalleryMatrices.rst

       * *add-row-total* : add the row total as as another column
       * *add-column-total* : add the row total as another row

+   force
+      flag

+      show table, even if it is very large.
+By default, large tables are displayed in a separate page and only a link is inserted into the document.

 .. _matrix-plot:

 matrix-plot